SCAlabUnical/CLEAR-Bias_LLM_benchmark/README.md

 - Larger models do not always guarantee higher safety; some small-scale models outperform larger ones in robustness and fairness.
 - Jailbreak attacks remain effective against a wide range of models.
 Techniques like machine translation, obfuscation, and refusal suppression are particularly potent.
 - Medical domain LLMs tend to show lower bias safety, highlighting risks in domain-specific fine-tuning.

-> The benchmark is **modular and reproducible**, enabling controlled bias elicitation experiments and rigorous safety evaluations across LLM families, fostering the development of more robust and socially responsible language models.

 ## How to cite
 *Preprint coming soon.*